I-751 Guide

 Do I need to file Form I-751 if I'm only updating my address or contact information?

-Can I file Form I-751 without my spouse?
+Can I file Form I-751 if my spouse has passed away?

 Important